b1troot/hackerrank/README.md

 # hackerrank
 ## Repository for solved Hackerrank challenges.
-This project is a part of my learning resume.
-I will upload my working solutions from [HackerRank](https://www.hackerrank.com)
+This repository is a part of my learning path.
+I will upload here my solutions from [HackerRank](https://www.hackerrank.com).
+Every alogorithm presented on this repo should pass all test cases.
+### Categories :
+* Algorithms :
+  * Easy
+  * Medium
+  * Hard